5 Steps to Clean a Garbage Disposal and Make it Smell Great

 Dilute one tablespoon of liquid chlorine bleach in a gallon of water.
 With the switch off, slowly pour it into the garbage disposer.
 After it sits for a few minutes, flush it with some hot water for several minutes to make sure you wash away the bleach.

-Also, Borax can be used as a natural cleaning product to help clean a garbage disposal.
+Also, Borax can be used as a natural cleaning product to help clean your garbage disposal.
 You can also use four tablespoons of Borax in the garbage disposer and allow it to sit for about an hour.
 And, again, use hot water to flush it away.

 Consider these extra steps only if absolutely necessary.